MarymountUniversity/maria/index.md

 {% capture text %}

-the lab consists of researchers from undergraduate, masters, docorate levels as well as full-time faculty and affialiate faculty.
+The lab consists of researchers from undergraduate, masters, docorate levels as well as full-time faculty and affialiate faculty.

 {%
   include button.html